-We ask that every finalist company attend the gala to be present when the winners are named.
+We ask that every finalist company attend the event to be present when the winners are named.

 Yes!
-This program would not be possible without the generous support of companies who believe in recognizing businesses for the good they do in communities around the world.
+This program would not be possible without the generous support of companies that believe in using their skills and resources to create a better world.
 There are multiple opportunities to support this program.
-Contact Rebecca Mousseau at firstname.lastname@example.org to learn more.
+Contact Rebecca Mousseau to learn more.

-Will the Chamber Foundation provide support for communicating the finalists and winners?
+Will the u.s. Chamber Foundation provide communications support for the finalists and winners?

-Yes, in advance of both the Finalist and Winner announcements the Chamber Foundation will provide a communications toolkit to help companies communicate their awards status to their stakeholders.
-The toolkit will contains sample media materials, sample social media messaging, and more.
+Yes, in advance of both the finalist and winner announcements, the U.S. Chamber Foundation will provide a communications toolkit to help companies communicate their awards status to their stakeholders.
+The toolkit will contain sample media materials, graphics, social media messaging, and more.